 Principle 6 VOTER PRIVACY Voters can mark, verify, and cast their ballot privately and independently.

-Privacy for voters refers to the property of a voting system that is designed and deployed to enable voters to obtain a ballot, and mark, verify, and cast it without revealing their ballot selections or selections of language, display, and interaction modes to anyone else.
+Privacy for voters refers to the property of a voting system that is designed and deployed to enable voters to obtain a ballot, and mark, verify, and cast it without revealing their ballot selections or selections of language, display formats, and interaction modes to anyone else.

 Privacy covers: